 Jenny Berschling, alto Jenny has been hooked by choral singing since her high school glee club’s ambitious performance of Mozart’s Requiem.
 A charter member of Solaris, she is also a member of Bella Voce, and enjoys the musical challenge of both groups.
 She works as an environmental analyst for the Vermont Department of Environmental Conservation.

-John Buck, bass John is a graduate of the University of Vermont, and has worked as a Wildlife Biologist for the Vermont Department of Fish & Wildlife for many years.
+John Buck, bass John is a graduate of the University of Vermont, and spent his career as a Wildlife Biologist for the Vermont Department of Fish & Wildlife.
 He has been involved in music since his elementary school days, was a member of the Vermont All-State Chorus, is currently a member of the Waterbury Congregational Church choir & Vermont Symphony Orchestra Chorus, and is a charter member of Solaris.

 Jennifer Carpenter, soprano Jennifer received a Bachelor of Music degree from University of Vermont, and a Master of Music in Choral Conducting from Indiana University, Bloomington; she also has done doctoral studies at the University of Washington-Seattle.
 She has served as Music Director at the First Unitarian Universalist Society of Burlington, and joined Solaris in 2015.